The single most important action you can take to protect children from sexual exploitation is to report any suspected cases to the authorities.

-If you suspect a child is being sexually abused or exploited in any way (including child prostitution, child sex trafficking or child sex tourism), please contact the relevant law enforcement agency or organisation in the country where the crime is taking place.
+If you suspect a child is being sexually abused or exploited in any way, please contact the relevant law enforcement agency or organisation in the country where the crime is taking place.

 Below is a list of law enforcement agencies and organisations working to protect children across the globe.
 Please contact the relevant agency in your country to report any known or suspected sexual crime against children.

 Law Enforcement and Reporting Hotlines

 - Virtual Global Task Force: The Virtual Global Task Force addresses cases of online sexual exploitation of children (including child abuse, inappropriate images, pornography and grooming)

 - CyberTipLine: The United States based National Center for Missing and Exploited Children will also accept international reports

 - Child Safe Movement: The Child Safe Movement has a consolidated global database of reporting hotlines available in each specific country.

 - Don’t Look Away campaign has launched an online reporting platform for European nationals to report concerns they see while travelling.

 - Crime Stoppers Belize: call 922 or 0800-922-8477.

 - APLE Cambodia Hotline: call 092 311 511 to report a concern